cleipski/CropPredict/README.md

 # CropPredict

-### **work in progress**

 This project aims to predict winter wheat yields based on location and weather data.
 It is inspired by  [this](https://github.com/aerialintel/data-science-exercise) data science challenge.

-In this report I will provide a high-level overview of my approach to the project, my findings, and my main results.

-For technical details I encourage the reader to inspect the Jupyter notebooks in this repository.
+Here I briefly outline the main steps in my approach as well as my main results.
+A detailed report is also available:  [Full Report](https://github.com/cleipski/CropPredict/blob/master/Full_Report.md)

 ## Executive summary